Andy00000001/BE-Major-Project/README.md

 9) Stable internet connection of minimum 5 MB/s.

 Additional Requirements in Python :
-1) Flask library for Front & Back connection.
+1) Flask framework for Frontend & Backend connection.
-2)
+2) smtplib, .email and .mime libraries for OTP to mail.
+3) mysql.connector for MySQL databse connection.